Comprehensive Guide to Different Types of Tires

 So far, this sounds like an argument in favor of specialization: everyone should have one kind of tire and one brand of that kind.

-But companies have found it hard to break the grip of conformism; it’s easier to sell consumers one type of tire than an infinite variety.
+But companies have found it hard to overcome conformism; it’s easier to sell consumers one type of tire than an infinite variety.

 Some people may even be willing to trade some performance for variety.
 Good tires are made from synthetic rubber and are fully vulcanized.
 What does that mean?